raphael-correa-ng/linalg/README.md

 This is a math library I created to learn C#.
 It showcases OOP, generics, operator overloading, LINQ, threads, and unit testing.

-The top level classes in this library are AbstractMatrix, Rational, Complex, Vector, and the Arithmetical interface that defines +-*/ operations.
+The top level classes in this library are AbstractMatrix, Rational, Complex, Vector, and the Arithmetical interface that defines the +-*/ operations.

 There are three implementations of AbstractMatrix: a Rational-, Complex-, and DoubleMatrix (one can easily implement Int-, Long-, and FloatMatrix as well).